 Yeast Infections Can Make You Feel Stoned

 An unusual symptom of certain people with a severe yeast infection is the presence of alcohol in the blood stream even when none has been consumed.
-First discovered in Japan, and called “drunk disease,” this condition creates strains of candida albicans which turn acetaldehyde (which is the chemical created by sugar and yeast fermentation) into ethanol.
+First discovered in Japan, and called “drunk disease” this condition creates strains of candida albicans which turn acetaldehyde (which is the chemical created by sugar and yeast fermentation) into ethanol.
 This is a process well understood by distillers of homemade brew.

 A medical test has been developed in which, after an overnight fast, the individual is given 100 grams of pure sugar.
 Blood samples taken both before the sugar loading, and an hour after, are measured for alcohol.
 An increase of alcohol indicates yeast “auto-brewery” intoxication.
-Another strong connection between alcohol and candidiasis was found in a study of 213 alcoholics at a recovery centre in Minneapolis, USA.
+Another strong connection between alcohol and candidiasis was found in a study of 213 alcoholics at a recovery center in Minneapolis, USA.

 Test and questionnaire results indicated that candidiasis is a common complication of moderate to heavy drinkers and alcoholics due to the combination of high sugar content in alcohol and the inability of drinker to assimilate nutrients.
 Additionally, female moderate to heavy drinkers with yeast infections were significantly sicker than non-drinking women with candida yeast infections.